briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### Enhanced Security

-The low hanging fruit here is to use least privilege (for roles used in automation) and to define these roles with IaC.
+The low hanging fruit here is to use least privilege (for roles used in automation) and to define all roles with IaC.
 Currently I am using Admin roles for the credentials I store in GitHub which is a shortcut to using IaC and is not a best practice.

 ### Keeping track of ad hoc environments